Notable firsts in the Hutt Valley’s history

 Great Britain was experiencing a depression in the 1830s and colonisation was looked at as a possible solution to surplus population and widespread distress.

 In 1837 the New Zealand Association was formed in London with Francis Baring MP, Sir William Hutt MP, Sir William Molesworth MP and the Earl of Durham among its members.
-The Association solicited support from the Government which, in essence, would allow them the maximum power with the minimum of responsibility
+The Association asked for help from the Government which essentially would allow them the maximum power, with the minimum of responsibility.

-In a prophetic speech Mr Gladstone foresaw many difficulties connected with the alienation of Maori land and warned the House that great complexity of relations would ensue if the colonisers were given a free hand.
+In a prophetic speech, Mr Gladstone foresaw many difficulties connected with the alienation of Maori land.
+He warned the House that a great complexity of relations would follow if the colonisers were given a free hand.

-After this initial rejection by the Government Edward Gibbon Wakefield organised his colleagues into a more powerful combination which included Joseph Somes, the largest individual ship-owner in England.
+After being rejected by the Government, Edward Gibbon Wakefield organised his colleagues into a more powerful combination which included Joseph Somes (the largest individual ship-owner in England).

 Sailing to New Zealand

-The New Zealand Company was accordingly founded on 3 May 1839 with a capital of 100,000 pounds.
-Three days later after a farewell speech by William Hutt as chairman of the gathering, Edward Gibbon, Wakefield's younger brother (36 year old Colonel William Wakefield) set sail for New Zealand on the Tory as the Company's principle agent.
+The New Zealand Company was founded in London on 3 May 1839 with a capital of 100,000 pounds.
+Three days later, after a farewell speech by Sir William Hutt, Edward Gibbon Wakefield and his younger brother, Colonel William Wakefield set sail for New Zealand on the Tory.

-William Wakefield had instructions to acquire from the Maori 110,000 acres of flat and fertile land in easy reach of a safe harbour, prepare for the early arrival of a body of settlers from England and then acquire as much land as possible to 'keep off land-sharks and squatters'.
-(The Tory left very hurriedly to beat the race against Sydney land speculators and other colonisation schemes under way in England and France, and in defiance of the Colonial Office and in contempt of the House of Commons who were planning to stop them.)
+William Wakefield had instructions to acquire 110,000 acres of flat and fertile land that was in easy reach of a safe harbour, from the Maori.
+He was instructed to prepare for the early arrival of a body of settlers from England and acquire as much land as possible to 'keep off land-sharks and squatters'.

 Arriving in Wellington

-The Tory arrived in Wellington Harbour (Te Whanganui a Tara) on 20 September 1839 and the flat river valley of the Heretaunga (Hutt) became the focus for the initial site of the town of Wellington.
+The Tory arrived in Wellington Harbour (Te Whanganui a Tara) on 20 September 1839.
+The flat river valley of the Heretaunga (Hutt) became the focus for the initial site of the town of Wellington.
 In 1839 the Heretaunga River was renamed Hutt by William Wakefield after the founding member, director and chairman of the New Zealand Company, Sir William Hutt.

 The confusion begins...

-As the first settlement on the Petone foreshore and on the banks of the Hutt River was called Britannia, those living further north were distinguished by being referred to as living "up the Hutt".
-Thus, when E J Wakefield visited settlers at Britannia on the banks of the river during the winter of 1840 he referred to "visiting my friends up the Hutt".
+The first settlement on the Petone foreshore and banks of the Hutt River was called Britannia.
+Those living further north were distinguished by being referred to as living "up the Hutt".
+Therefore, when E J Wakefield visited settlers at Britannia on the banks of the river during the winter of 1840 he referred to "visiting my friends up the Hutt".

-As the number of settlers increased this general description of "the Hutt" proved to be too vague.
+This general description of 'the Hutt' proved to be too vague as the number of settlers increased.
 People began to refer to those living on the Upper or Lower Hutt.
-Accordingly, S C Brees, describing the little hamlet of Aglionby, stated in the mid-1840s that it was sited "in the Lower Hutt".
-The names of the two hamlets, Aglionby or Richmond, failed to take permanent root as the basis for the city's present name.
-Instead variations on the name "Hutt" proliferated.
+Accordingly, S C Brees described the little hamlet of Aglionby, stating in the mid-1840s that it was located "in the Lower Hutt".
+The names of the two settlements, Aglionby or Richmond, failed to take permanent root as the basis for the city's present name.
+Instead variations on the name 'Hutt' proliferated.
 The present city district was indiscriminately referred to by Brees as Lower Hutt, the Lower District of the Hutt and the Hutt.

-This confusion continued for decades.
-To some extent it still continues today, the city being variously referred to as the Hutt, Lower Hutt or Hutt City.
+This confusion continued for decades, and to some extent still continues today.
+The city is variously referred to as the Hutt, Lower Hutt or Hutt City.

 A timeline of Lower Hutt’s history

-From settlement in 1840 until present day, a chronology of some of the most significant events in Lower Hutt’s history.
+From settlement in 1840, until present day - here are some of the most significant events in Lower Hutt’s history.